paulorenatoaz/slacgs/README.md

-# SLALCGS
+# SLAC.GS

-A Simulator for Loss Analysis of Linear Classifiers on Gaussian Samples in order to evaluate Trade Off Between Samples and Features sizes in Classification Problems.
+A Simulator for Loss Analysis of Linear Classifiers on Gaussian Samples in order to evaluate Trade Off Between Samples and Features sizes in Classification Problems on gaussian Samples.

 Classes: